drogue-iot/drogue-ajour/README.md

 A typical firmware update cycle runs as follows:

-1. At any given time, a device publishes message to the 'dfu' channel with the following payload
+1. At any given time, a device publishes a message to the 'dfu' channel with the following payload

 ```
 {